 In an ever-evolving e-commerce landscape with frequent code deployments, I implemented a Selenium-based regression suite to validate critical workflows post-deployment.
 This comprehensive suite, integrated into Jenkins, automates the execution of essential test cases, providing a robust mechanism for continuous testing and validation with each repository push.

-While Selenium is a powerful tool for web application testing, it does have some limitations that users should be aware of.
+Selenium remains a practical choice for web automation when used with clear intent, disciplined practices, and realistic expectations.
+Its strength lies in validating real user behavior, provided teams invest in stability, structure, and maintainability; it does have some limitations that users should be aware of.
 Here are some common limitations associated with Selenium:

 2. No Built-in Support for API Testing: